 Once verification is passed, its Carbon Footprint is submitted to the Ministry for Ecological Transition and Demographic Challenge (MITERD), for which it is mandatory to include a greenhouse gas (GHG) emission reduction plan.

-Castellana Properties and Sunbird Solar, a company specializing in solar and energy storage solutions for shopping centres, signed the ‘Castellana Green’ joint venture at FY24, which aims to deploy photovoltaic panels on all commercial assets of the company.
+Castellana Properties and Sunbird Solar, a company specialized in solar and energy storage solutions for shopping centers, established a joint venture in FY24 to deploy photovoltaic installations across the company’s retail assets.